Last Updated May 25, 2019

 i) Preventing Unauthorized Product Access

 Authorization: Customer data is stored in multi-tenant storage systems accessible to Customers via only application user interfaces and application programming interfaces.
 Customers are not allowed direct access to the underlying application infrastructure.
-The authorization model in each of Leafwire Digital Ltd.’s products is designed to ensure that only the appropriately assigned individuals can access relevant features, views, and customization options.
+The authorization model in each of Leafwire Digital LLC’s products is designed to ensure that only the appropriately assigned individuals can access relevant features, views, and customization options.
 Authorization to data sets is performed through validating the user’s permissions against the attributes associated with each data set.

 Application Programming Interface (API) access: Public product APIs may be accessed using an API key or through Oauth authorization.